neeldjoshi97/Applied_Computer_Vision/README.md

 # Applied Computer Vision — Showcase

-Welcome to my portfolio of end results from the **Computer Vision for Engineers** course.
+Welcome to my portfolio of end results from the **Computer Vision for Engineers** course at [Carnegie Mellon University](https://www.cmu.edu).
 This repository highlights key image processing tasks with brief descriptions.

 ---